The pros and cons of Scottish independence: referendum countdown

 The all-important date was chosen – after much deliberation – by Salmond.
 The BBC says the chosen day took into account factors such as Scottish winter weather, the UK party conference season and public holidays.
 It notes that 2014 is the 700th anniversary of the Battle of Bannockburn in 1314.
 Salmond may be hoping Scottish republicanism will be stirred by commemorations of Robert the Bruce's famous victory over the English army.

 When will we know the result?

 The polls close at 10pm on 18 September and the count will begin immediately, but Elections Scotland is decidedly cagey about when the result will be announced.
 "Factors such as geography, weather or road conditions are outwith the control of the COs [counting officers] and CCO [the chief counting officer]," it says.
-"It should be clear from this analysis that there can be no firm prediction of a time when the result will be known."
-Some of the highland and island constituencies in particular may take some time to collect all their ballot boxes and confirm their results, especially if the contest is close.
+"There can be no firm prediction of a time when the result will be known."
+Some of the highland and island constituencies in particular may take some time to collect all their ballot boxes and confirm their results, especially if the contest is close or the weather inclement.
 The national outcome will not be announced until all 32 local counts have confirmed their results, which may mean that no declaration is made until the following morning.

 Who is eligible to vote?